Extensions

 About What's New Permissions Reviews Version History

-Blender (3.x+ / 4.x+) addon for generating and optimizing collision models for use in Source Engine games (ie. TF2, GMod, L4D2).
+Blender (3.x to 5.x) addon for generating and optimizing collision models for use in Source Engine games (ie. TF2, GMod, L4D2).
 Works best when combined with the Blender Source Tools.

 Features

-• Generate Collision Mesh - Generate a Source Engine-compliant collision model for every currently selected object.
+• Generate Collision from Faces - Generate a collision model for every currently selected object, based on the mesh's faces/polygons.

-• Generate UV-based Collision - Generates a collision mesh for the currently selected objects, based on each object's UV Map.
+• Generate Collision via UV Map - Generates a collision mesh for the currently selected objects, based on each object's UV Map.
 Each UV island becomes a separate hull.

-• Generate Fractured Collision - This operator uses the Cell Fracture addon built into Blender to generate more accurate and performant collision meshes for Source Engine.
-However, unlike the above operator, it is intended to be used on individual props, not entire scenes at once.
+• Generate Collision via Fracture - This operator uses the Cell Fracture addon built into Blender to generate collision.
+Best used on individual props, not entire scenes at once.
 Works best on fully sealed objects with no holes or non-manifold geometry.

 • Attempts to generate only the amount of hulls specified by the "Fracture Target" setting. ie. A "Fracture Target" of 4 will try to split up the model into only 4 parts.